tnzx-project/tnzx-protocol/papers/visual-stratum/paper.md

 ### 8.4 Deployment

 The Stratum embedding protocol has been deployed and tested using the reference implementation against a custom TNZX-aware pool running on a RandomX-compatible testnet with multiple Stratum difficulty tiers.
 Testing used the reference implementation's encoder/decoder and a TNZX pool configured to accept ghost shares.
-Compatibility with standard unmodified XMRig has not been tested for ghost share or V2/V3 modes; these require tnzxminer.
+Compatibility with standard unmodified XMRig has not been tested for ghost share or V2/V3 modes; these require vs-miner.
 The V1 nonce nibble embedding is designed to be compatible with standard miners in principle, but was validated in the reference implementation only, not against production XMRig builds.
 Multiple rounds of internal security review have been conducted; independent third-party audit is pending.

 ### 8.5 Implementation Notes